Morocco Country Commercial Guide

 Opportunities

-The funding for the National Water Plan and its subset the National Priority Program for Drinking Water and Irrigation (NPP) received approval in January 2020.
-The NPP, covering the period of 2020-2027 with a budget of $11 billion, attempts to reduce climate impacts and guarantee water security through:
+The funding for the National Water Plan and the National Priority Program for Drinking Water and Irrigation (NPP) received approval in January 2020.
+The NPP, covering the period of 2020-2027 with a budget of $12 billion, attempts to reduce climate impacts and guarantee water security through:

-• The search for new groundwater to strengthen the supply of drinking water (the Department of Water has committed to funding $80 million while ONEE will contribute $56 million).
+• The search for new groundwater to strengthen the supply of drinking water (the Ministry of Equipment and Water has committed to funding $80 million while ONEE will contribute $56 million).

 • A hydro-agricultural development project to safeguard the Saiss plain through the construction of a canal and a water transfer network from the Mdez dam.